bakedPotatoLord/bakedpotatolord.github.io/content/elijah-fire.md

 - After three years of drought, the word of the Lord comes to Elijah (A Prophet), instructing him to present himself to King Ahab.
 - Obadiah, a devout believer in the Lord who works for Ahab, meets Elijah.
 Elijah instructs Obadiah to inform Ahab of his return.
-- Ahab's Accusation: Ahab calls Elijah the "troubler of Israel."
-(1 Kings 18:17) Elijah counters that it is Ahab and his family who have troubled Israel by forsaking the Lord's commands and following Baal (1 Kings 18:18).
+- Ahab calls Elijah the "troubler of Israel."
+Elijah counters that it is Ahab and his family who have troubled Israel by forsaking the Lord's commands and following Baal.
 - Elijah challenges the prophets of Baal to a contest on Mount Carmel to prove who is the true God.
 - Two bulls are prepared for sacrifice, one for Baal's prophets and one for Elijah.
 The prophets of Baal call on their god from morning until noon without success.
 - Elijah mocks the prophets of Baal, saying: "Cry aloud: for he is a god; either he is talking, or he is pursuing, or he is in a journey, or peradventure he sleepeth, and must be awaked."